Photographers take and process pictures of people, places, products and events.

 Your day-to-day tasks may include:

-- preparing the location for the photo session
+- finding and preparing the location for the photo session

 - composing and taking photos